pavelsolis/pavelsolis.github.io/index.md

 Welcome!
 I am a Ph.D. candidate in economics at the [Johns Hopkins University](http://econ.jhu.edu/ "JHU Economics").

-I [apply](research.md) state-of-the-art macro-finance tools to study the effects of macroeconomic policies. <!-- with a special focus on emerging markets. -->
+I [apply](research.md) state-of-the-art macro-finance tools to understand the effects of macroeconomic policies. <!-- with a special focus on emerging markets. -->

 **Research Interests:** International Finance, Empirical Macroeconomics, Financial Intermediation.